beancount/docs/docs/installing_beancount.md

 You can then install all the dependencies and Beancount itself using pip:

-    cd beancount
     sudo -H python3 -m pip install .

 ##### Installing for Development<a id="installing-for-development"></a>

 If you want to execute the source in-place for making changes to it, you can use the setuptools “develop” command to point to it:

-    cd beancount
     sudo python3 setup.py develop

 Warning: This modifies a .pth file in your Python installation to point to the path to your clone.
 You may or may not want this.
-I don't do this myself; the way I work with it is the "old school" way; I just build it locally and modify my shell's environment to find its libraries.
-You build it like this:
+I don't do this myself; the way I work is by compiling locally and setting up my shell's environment to find its libraries.
+You can do it like this:

-    cd beancount
-    python3 setup.py build_ext -i  # or "make build"
+    make build

-and then both the PATH and PYTHONPATH environment variables need to be updated for it like this:
+You will need to have "meson" and "ninja" installed to do this.
+Both the PATH and PYTHONPATH environment variables need to be updated to pick up the imports and binaries locally as follows:

     export PATH=$PATH:/path/to/beancount/bin
     export PYTHONPATH=$PYTHONPATH:/path/to/beancount